“If you make the most of what you are doing,

 Brendan’s love of athletics followed him from childhood to his father’s alma mater DeMatha Catholic High School in Hyattsville, MD.
 Brendan was part of a DeMatha family legacy that included eight of his uncles.
 Brendan’s two brothers and numerous cousins have since followed suit.
 At DeMatha, Brendan was a decorated athlete in football and baseball.
 He also played DeMatha basketball and ran track.
 As captain and team MVP, Brendan led the 1998 DeMatha Football team to national rankings and was recruited by the USNA his senior year.

 Due to Brendan’s color blindness, he was required to attend the Naval Academy Prep School in Newport RI.
 Brendan arrived in Annapolis in July 2000 as one of only eight color blind applicants to be admitted.
 During his youngster year (sophomore) Brendan decided to make a switch from football to lacrosse.
 Although he had no experience in organized lacrosse, Brendan tried out that spring and made Navy’s nationally ranked team.
 Two seasons later, Brendan along side his two brothers Billy (’07) and Stephen (‘06), led Navy to a shot at the NCAA National Championship.
-Although Navy fell to Syracuse in overtime, the importance of family, teamwork, and maximum effort reached its pinnacle that year and was evident in the success of Navy’s 2004 season.
+Although Navy fell to Syracuse, the importance of family, teamwork, and maximum effort reached its pinnacle that year and was evident in the success of Navy’s 2004 season.

 In May 2004, Brendan graduated from the Naval Academy and was commissioned as an Ensign.
 He began his naval career as an Intelligence officer, and was deployed first to Korea and then Iraq.
 Upon completion of those tours, Brendan requested and was given a lateral transfer to Naval Special Warfare community in 2006, where he earned the right to attend Basic Underwater Demolition/SEAL training, known as BUDS.
 BUDS training is considered the most grueling and demanding military training in the world.
 Each BUD/S class starts with approximately 290 men and an average 10 men make it through to graduation.
 This is reflected by SEALs motto, which is “The only Easy Day was Yesterday.”
 Brendan joined his fellow BUD/S selectees in Coronado, CA as part of Class 265 in 2007.
 Brendan graduated from BUD/S in June 2008 and was bestowed with the highest honor a BUD/S graduate can receive, being named “Honor Man.”
 This distinction is given to the best graduate in each class.
 Upon graduation from BUDS Brendan was assigned to SEAL Team THREE.